 Core Maths is designed to support other A-Levels which have numerical, mathematical or statistical content.
-In particular: Biology, Business, Chemistry, Computer Science, Economics, Geography, Physics & Psychology.
+In particular: Biology, Business, Chemistry, Computer Science, Economics, Goography, Physics & Paycheles of the Paychel Science, Economics, Geography, Physics & Psychology.
 The course is also ideal if you are planning on studying three subjects which have no Mathematical content - it will broaden your skills; diversify your CV or UCAS application and engage the problem-solving part of your brain!